 Visit this site for information on obtaining Federal and institutional work study on campus.

 Get the latest Monarchs sports news and information on your favorite teams here!

 The above Web site describes the student life experience on the MU Campus.
 Our Student Activities program has been ranked in the Top 5 in the nation by Campus Activities Magazine for four of the last six years.
-There are numerous opportunities to get involved in clubs and organizations, including campus ministry, campus recreation and intramurals, and student media.
+There are numerous opportunities to get involved in clubs and organizations, including religious life, campus recreation and intramurals, and student media.
 The Web site also contains information on Health Services, immunization requirements, and Dining Services at Methodist University.

 On this Web site, you'll find information about living on campus.
 View photos, floor plans, and descriptions of our residential facilities, and gain an insight into residence life programs.

 Find information on campus fraternities and sororities on this site.
 Students in Greek organizations participate in special activities and have the opportunity to live in Greek Village housing.

 In addition to the purchasing textbooks, visit this site to find bookstore hours and return policy and to purchase MU apparel.

 For graduating seniors, this site contains information about the Baccalaureate and Graduation ceremonies, inlcuding obtaining caps and gowns, conducting exit interviews, and making sure all other requirements are met.